autonity/docs.autonity.org/concepts/ofd/index.md

 OFD functions, therefore, by submitting, verifying, and processing activity proofs for omission faults captured over a rolling block window by epoch.

 Omission slashing penalties are computed by protocol and applied to the validator proportionally to the validator's liveness history measured by an _inactivity score_ during the epoch.
-Penalties are threefold:
+The offline % of a validator in an epoch is measured by the % of blocks in the epoch that the validator failed to participate in consensus.
+Penalty scope covers:

-- withholding of OFD proposer fee reward incentives proportionally to the offline % of in the epoch, measured by the % of blocks the validator was offline for in the epoch
+- withholding of ATN [staking rewards](/glossary/#staking-rewards) proportionally to the offline % of the validator in the epoch
-- withholding of [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) rewards proportionally to the offline % of in the epoch, measured by the % of blocks the validator was offline for in the epoch
+- withholding of [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) rewards proportionally to the offline % of the validator in the epoch
-- jailing and probation if the validator's offline % in the epoch is greater than a permitted threshold set by protocol
+- jailing and probation if the validator's offline % in the epoch is greater than a permitted threshold set by the OFD protocol
 - stake slashing if the validator is seen as inactive when under probation after being jailed.

 Penalties are applied as part of the state finalization function.
 As the last block of an epoch is finalized, the Autonity contract will: apply omission accountability for _inactivity_ to _offending validators_: witholding rewards, applying jailing, and slashing according to Autonity’s [Penalty-Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model.